Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Introduction

-In back-testing the model, we fit the model to historical presidential elections and to the 2024 data to evaluate whether the resulting inferences aligned with current political expectations. {\em Forward} checks were performed in hypothetical polling scenarios to assess temporal responsiveness and to determine whether the model tracked meaningful shifts without overreacting to individual polls.
-Further examples are as follows. \begin{itemize} \item How does the model respond to new observations? (\textbf{data arrivals})

-\item How do forecasts shift under alternative priors or structural assumptions (fundamentals-based forecasts: those from economic and political information)?
-How should relative trust in priors be calibrated/adjusted?
-What dependencies emerge when we perturb the model? (\textbf{sensitivity analysis})

-\item What if we varied the realized fundamentals-based projection to a different quantity? (\textbf{exploratory inference}) \end{itemize} In a large-scale sequential forecasting context, these analyses are especially valuable, as the model is never {\em final}; each new data point prompts revisions to both the forecasts and the model itself.
-As noted in \cite{GelmanGoodrichHan2024}, \dquote{we are constructing a sort of robot--a forecast that should be able to update itself over time as new polls and economic and political information arrive--so our checking is not just on the current forecast probabilities but also on how they develop over time.}

-Accordingly, we embrace a continuous and iterative refinement process and emphasize motivating and explaining model updates in ways that are interpretable, transparent, and communicable.
-However, answering such time-specific queries in a real-time forecasting context is computationally demanding, particularly when relying on conventional Markov chain Monte Carlo (MCMC) methods.
-Each incoming batch of data points necessitates full posterior recomputation; any time-specific perturbation to quantities the model conditions upon (e.g., fundamentals-based forecasts; state-by-state correlation) requires model refitting.
-Consequently, performing additional diagnostic analyses by perturbing each data point and/or hyperparameter individually becomes impractical under standard MCMC workflows.
+It is computationally demanding to perform such analyses \textit{a posteriori} and in real-time, particularly when relying on conventional Markov chain Monte Carlo (MCMC) methods.
+Each incoming batch of data necessitates full posterior recomputation; any tweaks to quantities the model takes as fixed inputs require model refitting.
+Consequently, additional diagnostics by perturbing each data or individual hyperparameter becomes impractical.